 With the basics explained, let’s focus on bioinformatics.

-Shortly put, bioinformatics is the application of computation and analysis techniques to capture and interpret biological data.
-It’s an interdisciplinry field between computer science, mathematics, statistics, biology, and genetics.
-Bioinformatics is mainly used to identify genes and nucleotides to understand genetic diseases better.
+Shortly put, bioinformatics is the application of computational and analysis techniques to capture and interpret biological data.
+It’s an interdisciplinary field between computer science, mathematics, statistics, biology, and genetics.
+Bioinformatics is mainly used to identify genes and nucleotides to better understand genetic diseases.
 It’s closely related to computational biology.
 Most people use the two terms interchangeably.
 But in the real sense, they are two distinct fields.

 Let’s have a closer look at the two.